possibly-wrong/blackjack/readme.txt

 *** Revision History ***

+5.5  The algorithm for computing expected values for pair splitting has
+     been completely reworked-- again.
+Expected values are now exact for both CDZ- and CDP for splitting up to a maximum of 4 hands.

 5.4  Several minor changes to the computation of dealer probabilities
      yield significant improvement in speed.

 5.3  The engine interface now has options for specifying whether post-
-     split strategy differs from pre-split, specifying the payoff for blackjack, and specifying "mixed" strategies that combine fixed stand/hit/etc. decisions with maximizing expected value.
+     split strategy differs from pre-split (i.e., CDZ- vs. CDP), specifying the payoff for blackjack, and specifying "mixed" strategies that combine fixed stand/hit/etc. decisions with maximizing expected value.
 Divide by zero bugs for small shoe sizes have also been fixed, as well as some code clean-up to improve readability.

 5.2  Additional practice modes (-1, -2) plays an entire shoe, but
      recompute expected value and/or optimal strategy before each hand.